nonsequitoria/simplekit/README.md

 To import, you can just use a relative path like:
 `import * from "../../simplekit/src/canvas"`

-Or, you can setup your build environment to have a path to the simplekit folder.
+Or, even better, you can setup your build environment to have a path to the simplekit folder.
 For example in Vite:

-- (Vite setup TBD) explain how to setup paths in vite config and typescript config.
+- << (Vite config setup TBD) explain how to setup paths in vite config and typescript config.>>

+Git doesn't automatically init and update submodules automatically, so you'll need to do it on command line the first time you clone your main repo.

+- << git cloning instructions TBD >>
+- << git pulling instructions TBD >>

 Notes on this approach:

-- VS Code doesn't seem to automatically init and update submodules automatically, so you'll need to do it on command line the first time you clone your main repo. (instructions TBD)

 ++